-Global Communities, in partnership with the Goldman Sachs Women’s Entrepreneurship and Leadership Certificate Program, is working with women entreprenuers to ensure they gain access to credit in the short term, while building support networks to provide skills and training that will give them access to formal credit facilities over the long term.
+Global Communities, in partnership with the Goldman Sachs Women’s Entrepreneurship and Leadership Certificate Program, is working with women entrepreneurs to ensure they gain access to credit in the short term, while building support networks to provide skills and training that will give them access to formal credit facilities over the long term.
 With sufficient training, certification and education, these women will be able to access the financing that will enable them to dramatically increase their business and stimulate the Liberian business environment overall.

 In conjunction with ongoing efforts to improve the sanitation situation in urban communities, Global Communities implemented the Youth Engagement in Service Delivery (YES) program.
-Funded by the Bill & Melinda Gates Foundation, the YES program hlped to build the capacity of local youth organizations and trained youth for employment in the solid waste sector.
+Funded by the Bill & Melinda Gates Foundation, the YES program helped to build the capacity of local youth organizations and trained youth for employment in the solid waste sector.
 The program also focused on building the capacity and life skills of youth with training in savings and financial literacy, basic business and employability skills.
-At the same time, with support from the World Bank, Global Communities is developed interventions to help vulnerable, urban youth.
-These interventions were designed to help prevent urban youth, including ex-combantants, from engaging in violence, crime and substance abuse by promoting viable economic opportunities and sustainable livelihoods.
+At the same time, with support from the World Bank, Global Communities developed interventions to help vulnerable, urban youth.
+These interventions were designed to help prevent urban youth, including ex-combatants, from engaging in violence, crime and substance abuse by promoting viable economic opportunities and sustainable livelihoods.